talaniz/temporalio-doc-helper/README.md

 # Temporal Documentation Helper

+> **NOTE**: This branch contains instructions for setting up the "Temporalized" version of the temporal-documentation-helper, switch to the master branch for the original version.

 This Slack bot evaluates questions and provides responses if they can be found in the [Temporal Technologies documentation](https://docs.temporal.io/).

 ## Prerequisites